RENCI-NRIG/nodeagent2/README.md

  * Simplify working with self-scheduling substrates (like OSCARS and NSI), i.e. those that have their own scheduler that may require 'meter-feeding' so long as ORCA reservation is open.
  * Simplify the development of new handlers based on large number of dependencies that don't work inside ORCA code.

 NA2 exposes a RESTful interface and allows to perform standard handler operations (join/leave/modify) using property dictionaries passed in and out of each call.
-In addition it has the ability to self-schedule renew operations on reservations it has created, thus allowing it to operate on e.g. OSCARS and NSI and without requiring ORCA to perform an explicit '''renew''' call via a handler.
+In addition it has the ability to self-schedule renew operations on reservations it has created, thus allowing it to operate on e.g. OSCARS and NSI and without requiring ORCA to perform an explicit *renew* call via a handler.

 NA2 has persistence, thus allowing it to be shutdown and restarted without losing state.